oracle-livelabs/security/database/advanced/data-masking-subsetting/data-masking-subsetting.md

 ## Task 10: Data Subsetting- Create Data Subsetting Definitions

+**Objective**
+Create Subsetting definitions on previously created Employee_ADM Application Data Model in order to reduce the number of rows to 25% in Demo_Hr and `EMPLOYEESEARCH_DEV` tables part of the Emploee_ADM.

+**Steps**
 1. Lets start by Creating a Subsetting Definition as below:

 Navigate to Data Subsetting on the left side as shown below:

     ![DMS](./images/dms-130.png "Navigate to the Application Data Models")

-2. From the Data Subsetting Definitions Dialog, click [**Create**] to begin the process of subsetting data
+2. From the Data Subsetting Definitions Dialog, click **Create** to begin the process of subsetting data

     ![DMS](./images/dms-130b.png "Begin the process of subsetting data")